jgisin/todo_tropo/README.md

 # Todo With Tropo

-This is the matching repository for the Tropo Todo Video (Link Here){https://www.youtube.com/watch?v=YJEbM_5FJKI}
+This is the matching repository for the Tropo Todo Video https://www.youtube.com/watch?v=YJEbM_5FJKI